Pretius/pretius-smart-checkbox-column/README.md

 * Support for mutliple instances of the plugin on the same report
 * Custom checkbox visualizations
 * Automatically adjust checkbox column width in Interactive Report
+### 1.1.1
+Patch:
+* Issue #1
+* Broken select all checkbox after page refresh with all checkboxes selected

 ## About Author
 Author | Github | Twitter | E-mail